sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 ```

 * Production steps
-    After building and installing the Binutils of the cross tool chain, the simplified version of GCC and the header files of the Linux kernel, you can compile the Glibc for the target system.
+    After building and installing the Binutils of the cross-compile toolchain, the simplified version of GCC and the header files of the Linux kernel, you can compile the Glibc for the target system.
 The build and installation steps are as follows:

 ```sh
 tar xvf ${DOWNLOADDIR}/glibc-2.34.tar.gz -C ${BUILDDIR}